-MFAR-6502 Graduate Forum
+MFAR-6502 Graduate Forum 1.5 credits Graduate

 This course enables graduate students in various disciplines to engage in critical discussion of their own and others' work.
 Enrolment in this course is required in each semester of full-time study in the MFA Program.
 Attendance, participation, and the presentation of one's work in Forum meetings open to the College community are required to receive credit in this course.